zapata-engineering/orquestra-vqa/README.md

 `orquestra-vqa` provides:

 -   interfaces for implementing ansatzes including qaoa and qcbm.
 -   optimizers and cost functions tailored to vqa
 -   misc functions such as grouping, qaoa interpolation, and estimators

 ## Installation

-Even though it's intended to be used with Orquestra, `orquestra-quantum` can be also used as a Python module.
+Even though it's intended to be used with Orquestra, `orquestra-vqa` can be also used as a Python module.
-To install it, make to install its dependencies: `orquestra-quantum` and `orquestra-opt`.
+To install it, make to install its dependencies: `orquestra-quantum`, `orquestra-opt` and `orquestra-cirq`.
 Then you just need to run `pip install .` from the main directory.

 ## Usage